VarunSaini23/MediaSec/README.md

 **SOLUTION**
 Creating a platform where a content creator can upload his content without any tension and get incetivized too.
 This dApp provides a platform that makes use of blockchain, so that the content becomes immutable and decentralized.
-Modyfying any data is nearly impossible in Blockchain because the power is not in the hands of a single person.
+Modifying any data is nearly impossible in Blockchain because the power is not in the hands of a single person.
 So, the content creator can also generate profits from his content.

 **COMPLETE WORKING**